 Meniere’s disease is a condition of the inner ear known for:

-Attacks of Meniere’s often hit suddenly and without warning.
-However, in some cases, tinnitus or muffled hearing may precede an episode.
+Attacks of this type of vertigo often hit suddenly and without warning.
+However, in some cases, tinnitus or a muffled hearing may precede an episode.
 It generally affects those in their 40s and 50s although it can hit at any age.
 The National Institute on Deafness and Other Communication Disorders estimates that 45,500 new Meniere’s cases are diagnosed every year.
-In the USA, 3 to 5 million are afflicted with this condition.
+In the USA, 3 to 5 million have the condition.
 While Meniere’s disease is extremely disabling, it only becomes really serious when it is not cared for in a timely manner.
-This can lead to permanent hearing loss.
+As a result, permanent hearing loss may happen.

-The research noted above discovered a connection between decreased blood flow to the brain and Meniere’s disease, as well as migraines.
-Researchers say that Meniere’s is caused by:
+The research above discovered a connection between decreased blood flow to the brain and Meniere’s disease.
+In addition, it also showed a link to migraines.
+Researchers say that Meniere’s is due to :

 They feel that this discovery will help them find ways to care for Meniere’s disease successfully.

 Upper cervical chiropractors have been helping Meniere’s patients by improving things such as blood flow to the head.
-This is done by correcting any misalignments in the upper neck.
-If a misalignment is present in this location, blood flow may be hindered from reaching and leaving the brain and ears in the proper amounts.
-Using a gentle, effective method, they correct the misalignment, and this may restore proper blood flow.
-For many, these gentle adjustments have been effective in helping curb the effects of Meniere’s disease.
+They do it by correcting any misalignments in the upper neck.
+In conclusion, a misalignment in this location may hinder the flow of blood from reaching and leaving the brain and ears.
+Therefore, correction of the misalignment is important to restore proper blood flow.
+Through a gentle, effective method of adjusting the bones, symptoms of Meniere’s can go.